 The next day, I called Santa Monica TV Repair to get an estimate on the fix.
 I described the problem to them, and the technician asked me, “is it stuck on channel 5.1?”
 I was astonished that he could know this without me mentioning it!!

 He said he had five other calls about this.
 All I needed to do was unplug the antenna, then turn on the TV.
 I tried it and “voila!” it was fixed!!
+I was able to change the channel, then re-connect my antenna, avoiding channel 5.1 this time.
 I had control over my TV again!

 Of course, he said I’d have to delete channel 5.1 from my channels, or else the problem would happen again.
 But, that was a small price to pay to get my TV working!!

-I figure what happened is that there is some firmware bug in the TV that is triggered by the digital signal coming from channel 5.1 (KTLA in my city).
-Maybe KTLA will fix it some day.
+I figure what happened is that there is some firmware bug in the TV that is triggered by the digital signal coming from channel 5.1, which is KTLA in my city.
+(Since first writing this article, KTLA fixed the problem for a while, but it’s back to misbehaving now.
+I’m leaving channel 5.1 out of my selected channels permanently).

 How to Remove (Hide) a Channel on the Sony Bravia TV